michelcausey/burger/README.md

 * Each burger in the waiting area also has a Devour! button.
 When the user clicks it, the burger will move to the "eaten" side of the page.

 * The app will store every burger in a database, whether devoured or not.

+* NOTE: You have to refresh after each ADD or DEVOUR at this point, but once refreshed the correct info shows.